 Sarcoidosis is caused by chronic and systemic inflammation resulting in the accumulation of small clumps of immune cells called granulomas in several organs.

-Diagnosing sarcoidosis can be challenging because symptoms vary greatly.
-Early symptoms are shared with a number of conditions, and a diagnostic test that can specifically distinguish sarcoidosis from others does not exist yet.
-For these reasons, several tests are needed to help the physicians exclude other conditions and reach an accurate diagnosis.
+Diagnosing the disease can be challenging because sarcoidosis’ symptoms vary greatly.
+Early symptoms are also shared with a number of other disorders, and a diagnostic test able to distinguish sarcoidosis from them does not yet exist.
+For these reasons, several tests are needed to help physicians exclude other conditions and reach an accurate diagnosis.

 Physical examination and medical history